chocolate-doom/chocolate-doom/README.md

 **Features**

-* Widescreen rendering has been implemented, thanks to JNechaevsky and ice44 for spotting the bugs that had been surfacing in the process.
+* Widescreen rendering has been implemented, thanks to JNechaevsky and ice44 for spotting the bugs that had been surfacing in the progress.
 * Loading 16 bit RIFF wavs in .wads has been enabled, contributed by SmileTheory.
 * `-lumpdump` command line parameter has been added that dumps raw content of a lump into a file.